-The white grape variety comes from the border area Italy / Switzerland, Synonyms are Arvena, Arvin, Arvina, Arvinine, Arvine Bonne, Arvine Mauvaise, Arvine Petite and Petite Arvine.
-The name may refer to the fact that the vine allegedly once came across the Savoyard Arve Valley in Switzerland.
-The variety was first introduced in 1602 in Sion (Sion) in the Swiss canton Wallis mentioned.
-From the late 19th century, she was referred to as Arvine Petite, to her by the closely related Arvine Grande to distinguish.
+The white grape comes from the border area Italy / Switzerland, Synonyms are Arvena, Arvin, Arvina, Arvinaz, Arvine Bonne, Arvine Mauvaise, Arvine Petite and Petite Arvine.
+The name may refer to the fact that the vine allegedly once came to Switzerland via the Savoyard Arvetal.
+The variety was first introduced in 1602 in Sion in the Swiss canton Wallis mentioned.
+From the late 19th century it was referred to as Arvine Petite to relate it to the closely related Arvine Grande to distinguish.

-Made in 2003 DNA analysis by the Swiss biologist dr. José Vouillamoz became a descent of both for both Rèze detected.
+By carried out in 2003 DNA analysis by the Swiss biologist Dr. José Vouillamoz became a strain of the sort for both Rèze detected.
 Assumptions of a relationship with the Sylvaner (with the synonyms Arvine and Arvine Grande) turned out to be wrong.
-There are no links to the varieties Gaglioppo (Synonym Arvino Nero) or Verdeca (Synonym Alvino Verde).
-The descent (parenthood) is unknown.
-In Switzerland, Arvine becomes a grape variety group Old plants counted.
+There are no connections to the varieties Gaglioppo (Synonym Arvino Nero) or Verdeca (Synonym Alvino Verde).
+The parentage is unknown.
+In Switzerland, Arvine becomes a group of grape varieties Old plants counted.

-The late-ripening, high-yielding vine is prone to Botrytis, Wrong mildew and mites, It produces strong, fragrant white wines with sour flavors of lime and pineapple and a varietal salty Volume.
-These are dry and dried grapes in the manner of a Flétri also semisweet or sweet.
+The late ripening, productive vine is susceptible to Botrytis, Wrong mildew and mites, It produces strong, fragrant white wines with acidic aromas of lime and pineapple as well as a typical variety salty Volume.
+These become dry and from dried grapes in the manner of a Flétri also semi-sweet or sweet.
 There are stocks in the Swiss canton Wallis (154 ha) and in the adjacent Italian aosta Valley (19 ha).
-In 2010, a total of 172 hectares of vineyards were reported with a strong upward trend (Kym Anderson ).
+In 2010 a total of 172 hectares of vineyards were shown with a strongly increasing tendency (Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012